PaulDuvall/aws-5-mins/config/README.md

-**NOTE: This video has not been released yet.**

-You can find the 5-minute video that walks through all of the steps described here.
+You can find the [5-minute video](https://youtu.be/VNFhXtMP87w) that walks through all of the steps described [here](https://youtu.be/VNFhXtMP87w).

 In this episode, we'll be looking at [AWS Config Rules](https://docs.aws.amazon.com/config/latest/developerguide/evaluate-config_use-managed-rules.html) and integrating with other AWS services to perform automated remediations.